dragonlock2/RaoTA/README.md

 Note: As of 12/6/19, Gurobi, Google OR-Tools, and LocalSolver are only available on Python <=3.7 so we recommend using Python 3.7.

+We had many headaches getting this to run on Linux and Windows, so we recommend MacOS.

 Let's start by getting the numerous dependencies.
 Run everything from the base project folder unless otherwise noted.

 ### Installing Pip Libraries